xpacks/chan-fatfs/README.md

 - the local `master` is merged into `xpack-develop`
 - the project is tested
 - `xpack-develop` is merged into `xpack`

+### Status

+The **xpacks/chan-fatfs** source library is fully functional, but starting with mid 2023 it was marked as end-of-life and is not recommended for new designs.

+A new package will be available in the `@xpack-3rd-party` scope, as part of µOS++ IVe.

 ## License